tESS RENÉ

 Best for: Feeling scattered, raw, overstimulated, or out of control.

-Overwhelm often feels like your edges have dissolved and everything is spilling out.
 Weighted pressure re-establishes those boundaries, reminding your body where “you” end and the world begins.
-This containment creates a felt sense of safety that makes emotions easier to process.
+Consequently, this containment creates a felt sense of safety that makes emotions easier to process.

 Ways to use weight: